texhex/OverlayMessageBox/README.md

 # Overlay Message Box

 Shows a message on a dimmed desktop that the user is forced to acknowledge.
+All other running programs are "dimmed" and cliking on them just makes the displayed message flush.

 This ensures the attention of the user and makes it a great app for any script that needs to inform about something.
 All options (Title, Text, Icons etc.) can be set using command line parameters.

 ```
 OverlayMessageBoxCmd.exe -Caption "Title of message" --symbol Information -Text "Lorem ipsum dolor sit amet, consectetur adipisicing elit, sed do eiusmod tempor incididunt ut labore et dolore magna"